 Rest areas will be located at 12-14 mile intervals.
 Water, fruit and other snacks will be provided in addition to portable toilets and medical assistance.

 This event will be held rain or shine unless extremely dangerous conditions exist.
 No refunds will be made.
 Participants will be started according to distance traveling – longest distance riders will leave first.
 All traffic laws must be obeyed at all times.
 Helmets are required.
 Please ride only what you have trained for.
-100 mile cyclist must pass Aid Station #2 by 9:30 am.
-If not, cyclists must finish on the 100 km course.
+100 mile cyclist need to pass Aid Station #2 and be on the way to Aid Station #3 by 9:45 am.

 Whether this is your first time riding in a tour, or you’re a seasoned rider, please review the safety guidelines and recommendations for Outlaw Trail.
 There’s no such thing as being too careful!
 All cyclists are expected to know the rules of the road and obey them!